What does the T-Mobile and Sprint merger mean for you?

 Can I keep my unlimited plan?

-The merger may affect the continued availability of unlimited plans, since Sprint and T-Mobile fought hard on this turf, pushing AT&T and Verizon to compete.
-Over time, a lack of competition on the unlimited front could make it less likely phone companies will offer them.
-Public interest group Free Press suggests customers could end up losing such plans in favor of capped plans that choke users after data limits are used.
+The merger may affect the continued availability of unlimited plans, because Sprint and T-Mobile fought hard on that turf, pushing AT&T and Verizon to compete.
+Over time, a lack of competition on the unlimited front could make it less likely that phone companies will offer them.
+The public interest group Free Press suggests customers could end up losing such plans in favor of capped plans that choke users after data limits are used.

 "We'll be watching to see which way things move now, but there's a danger that unlimited plans could go away or get worse," said Matt Wood, general counsel at Free Press.